 What is koki?

 Sindhi Traditional paratha which is best even for travel.
-You can combine it with an omelet or egg Benedict.
+You can combine it with an omelet or fried eggs or egg Benedict.
 If you are a vegan or vegetarian, with some roasted papad and yogurt(as per milk of your choice).
-Koki is also eaten during Thadri/Saatam Atham.
+Koki is also eaten during Thadri /Saatam Atham.

 Ingredients of Sindhi parantha